hesl-seu/v2sim-wiki/v2sim/dev/exts.md

     CTime: int          # Current time
 ```

-## Customize V2G strategy
+## Customize V2G strategy (V2GAlloc/PdAlloc)
 If you want to set the V2G allocation scheme of a charging station to the following function, set the `v2galloc` attribute of the charging station to "MyAverage" in the `*. scs.xml` file.

 The name of the V2G allocation function must end with `ActualRatio`, and its input is as shown in the function signature.
-The output is the discharge power multiplier for each vehicle in the ev_ids list, which needs to be kept in the same order as ev_ids.
+The V2G power of each EV must be set in this function.

 Example: